johron/pues/README.md

     - default = false
 - `managed`?: If the project should be managed by pues
     - default = true
-- `build`?: Table of shell commands
+- `build`?: Table of shell commands (This can have "%{arg}" in it to tunnel arguments into the pues command)
-- `run`?: Table of shell commands
+- `run`?: Table of shell commands   (This can have "%{arg}" in it to tunnel arguments into the pues command)
 - `marked`?: Files where '%{name}' should be replaced with project name
 - `dependencies`?: Project dependencies
     - Table with name as the package manager name